MaximSemenov/git-cheat-sheet/README.md

 # Git Cheat Sheet

 * Reset
-  * `git reset --hard`: I did not commit anything but changed a lot of files.
-I'd like to start over again
+  * `git reset --hard`: I've not committed anything but I've changed a lot of files.
+I'd like to start over again.
   * `git reset --hard @~`:  I made a bad very bad commit.
-I'd like to get rid of it
+I'd like to get rid of it completely.

 * Merge
 * Branches